Kaitlan Leaney

 Kaitlan Leaney (born 10 October 2000) is an Australian rugby union player.
-She plays Lock for Australia and the Waratahs.
+She plays Lock for Australia at an international level, and for the Waratahs in the Super W competition.

+Rugby career

 Leaney made her international debut for the Wallaroos against Fiji on 6 May 2022 at the Suncorp Stadium in Brisbane.
 She also played against Japan in a shocking 12–10 loss.

 Leaney was named in Australia's squad for the 2022 Pacific Four Series in New Zealand.
 She was selected again in the Wallaroos squad for a two-test series against the Black Ferns at the Laurie O'Reilly Cup.
 She made the team again for the delayed 2022 Rugby World Cup in New Zealand.

+Leaney was selected in the Wallaroos side for the 2023 Pacific Four Series, and the O'Reilly Cup.

+She was named in the Wallaroos squad for the 2025 Women's Rugby World Cup in England.